Shagshag/prestashop-documentation/ProfileCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\Profile.php line 66
+* This method is defined in [classes/Profile.php line 66](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Profile.php#66)

 #### Arguments